Community Urban Forest Program

-In 2020 and 2021 we have partnered with the Greater Bank to plant 20,000 new trees across seven sites.
-In a normal year we would invite you to help us plant but in 2020, due to COVID19, we are unable to do this.
+We have partnered with the Greater Bank to plant 20,000 new trees across several sites in Newcastle.
 We hope you can help us add to the city's green spaces by taking part in one of our community planting days in 2021.
-Over the next 12 months the Greater Bank is supporting us plant at these sites:

-Planting will be undertaken in the southern section of King Edward Park along the popular Bathers Way walk.
-4000 new plants will enhance a protected and endangered ecological community known as 'Themeda grassland on seacliffs and coastal headlands'.
-New coastal vegetation will support wildlife and improve the park for walkers, runners and picnickers.
+Planting was undertaken late in 2020 on the southern section of King Edward Park along the popular Bathers Way walk.
+The 4000 new plants will enhance a protected and endangered ecological community known as 'Themeda grassland on seacliffs and coastal headlands'.
+New coastal vegetation will also support wildlife and improve the park for walkers, runners and picnickers.

-Planting will reinstate vegetation around an important freshwater wetland.
+Planting took place last year and will reinstate vegetation around an important freshwater wetland.
 Located on the edge of Wallsend and home to many local and migratory bird species, this wetland is a big drawcard for local birdwatchers.
-2,500 new plants will enhance this area for both aquatic and terrestrial native animals.
+The 2,500 new plants will enhance this area for both aquatic and terrestrial native animals.

-This is the second stage of a planting to enhance a pocket of Coastal Foothills Spotted Gum Ironbark Forest.
+Undertaken late last year, this was the second stage of a planting aimed at enhancing a pocket of Coastal Foothills Spotted Gum Ironbark Forest.
 The first was completed in 2019 on National Tree Day.
-5,000 native grasses, groundcovers, shrubs and trees will be planted the will benefit both the community and our native wildlife.
+5,000 native grasses, groundcovers, shrubs and trees were planted and they will benefit both the community and our native wildlife.

 For more about the project visit the Greater Bank website.
 You can also subscribe to our monthly Natural Connection e-newsletter to stay up to date on future community planting days.